18

 18 February 2025 18:43

-At distances over 10 km during radio communications, the curvature of the Earth affects the VHF.
-The article shows the formulas for calculating the height of the “hill” between the two antennas, which does not allow direct visibility due to the sphericity of the Earth.
+At distances greater than 10 km during VHF radio communications, the curvature of the Earth affects it.
+The article provides formulas for calculating the height of the “hill” between two antennas, which does not allow for direct visibility due to the sphericity of the Earth.

-1) During radio communications over 10 km, the earth cannot be considered flat.
-The “hill” from the ground or water takes place even on a completely flat surface, for example, the sea between two points.
-The height of this tubercle is from 0 meters with the close placement of two points in the field of up to 1 radius of the Earth (6378 kilometers) with the maximum spacing of points around the circle.
-It is clear that you need to raise both antenna at least to the height of the arc, i.e. Sagitta.
-In fact, even higher - depending on the radius of the Frell zone.
+1) For radio communications over 10 km, the earth cannot be considered flat.
+A “hill” of earth or water occurs even on a completely flat surface, such as the sea between two points.
+The height of this mound ranges from 0 meters when two points are placed close together on the sphere to 1 radius of the Earth (6378 kilometers) when the points are maximally spaced around the circle.
+It is clear that you need to raise both antennas to at least the arc height, i.e. sagitta.
+In fact, even higher - depending on the radius of the Fresnel zone.

-2) In the programs for calculating the vertical profile of the route taking into account the relief, the curvature of the Earth is usually not taken into account.
-In the middle of the highway, the height of the hill should be added to the height of the relief.
+2) Programs for calculating the vertical profile of a route taking into account the relief usually do not take into account the curvature of the Earth.
+In the middle of the route, the height of the hill should be added to the height of the terrain.

 Sagitta calculation